-Mount Sunapee's first Five-Year Master Development Plan (MDP) 2000-2004 was presented to the NH Department of Resources and Economic Development, now the Department of Natural and Cultural Resources (DNCR) on January 25, 2000, and described capital improvement plans for the next five years.
+Mount Sunapee's first Five-Year Master Development Plan (MDP) 2000-2004 was presented to the NH Department of Resources and Economic Development (DRED) on January 25, 2000, and described capital improvement plans for the next five years.

 Mount Sunapee's second Five-Year MDP 2005-2009 was presented on June 1, 2004, and described capital improvement plans for Mount Sunapee for the next five to ten years.